Ahmed-log11/face-to-morse-game/README.md

 - Handoff: You will fetch the final "Game State" from the backend/routes/ and use it to update the numbers and animations on the screen.
 You should not be writing game logic or webcam processing code here.

+🎨 Special Note for UI Developers: Tailwind CSS
+We are using Tailwind CSS for styling.
+If you are building components, follow these steps to ensure your styles actually show up:

+1. Verify Installation
+The first time you clone the repo, make sure you run this inside the frontend folder: npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
+2. How to use it
+Instead of writing long CSS files, use "Utility Classes" directly in your HTML/JSX tags.

+Example: <div className="bg-blue-500 p-4 text-white rounded-lg">

+Refer to the Tailwind Documentation if you get stuck.

 *🤝 How to Integrate*